Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 The following npm packages may be included in this product:

- - @vctrl/hooks@0.6.0
+ - @vctrl/hooks@0.9.1
- - @vctrl/viewer@0.6.0
+ - @vctrl/viewer@0.9.1

-These packages each contain the following license and notice below:
+These packages each contain the following license:

 # GNU Affero General Public License